The Choice

 “A future duke must not bow down, Son.”

 Antonio blushes, his eyes focus on the desk in front of him, a tic in his cheek pulses.
 His mouth is a thin line.
+The bell for mass rings through the corridors.
+Even Father knows he has to answer such a summons from the Heavens.

 Brother Francisco’s voice is low.
 “Let us attend the Lord’s call.”

+Father hesitates before he follows Brother Francisco down the corridor.
+The staircase sweeps up to the chapel before us.
 But Brother Francisco stops by the crypt.
-“Please, a moment with the Lord in prayer in here.
+“Please, a moment with the Lord in here.
 We have just time enough.”

 Father pushes through the doors first.
 He is almost a boy again as he surges forward to see what has been going on in the crypt.
 For months the whole estate has been trying to discover what it is.

 Father stops, tethered to the spot.
 Even his breathing is silent.
 Then he reels backwards, a hand out as if to save himself.
-At first in the gloom the walls appear to be patterned with wondrous ivory domed sea-shells.
+At first in the gloom the walls seem to be patterned with wondrous ivory domed sea-shells.
 Even the vaulted ceiling and columns are covered.
 At intervals, long, thin shells fan outwards from a core as if they are starbursts.

 “We need an epithet above the door,” says Brother Francisco.
 His sharp green eyes are focussed on Father.
 “Do any ideas occur to you, Your Grace?”